BurnedKirby/Minecraft-Turn-Based-Battle-Mod/README.md

 You can change the rates of things in battle such as evasion rate in the XML settings file as well.

-You can add music to the music folder but they must be ogg's or wav's.
+You can add music to the music folder but they must be wav's.
+Silly battle music (in the silly folder) will play when attacking a passive mob.

 There exists a [minecraftforum.net thread](http://www.minecraftforum.net/topic/1894841-turn-based-minecraft/) but I will be checking GitHub more often than the thread.